cloudydeno/deno-aws_api/lib/README.md

 [dep-vis]: https://deno-visualizer.danopia.net/dependencies-of/https/deno.land/x/aws_api/demo.ts

-From-scratch Typescript AWS API client+codegen built for Deno.
+From-scratch Typescript AWS API client built for Deno.

-A leading focus of this library is to provide safe service clients while importing a relatively small amount of dependency files. on the number of files downloaded to use a specific service.
+This library's goal is to codegen type-safe AWS service clients while importing a relatively small number of dependency modules.

-Each service is generated as its own module file.
+Each AWS service has its own module that you can import from several URLs.
-You can create an `ApiFactory` from `client/mod.ts` and then pass it to the constructor for the AWS service API you want to use.
+To use, you can create a `new ApiFactory()` (which manages credentials and such), and then use it to construct a client for the AWS service API you want to use.

 ## Example Usage